 drop table r;

-The alter table command adds an attribute to an already existing relation in a database.
+The alter table command adds an attribute to already existing relationships in a database.
 Its general form is

 Alter table r add A D;